u-wut-m8/datapeace-backend/README.md

 - Download dependencies using 'npm install'.
 - Run the server through command line using 'node server.js'.
 - Go to [http://localhost:3000](http://localhost:3000) and start testing. :+1:

+### Routes
+- [http://localhost:3000/api/users](http://localhost:3000/api/users) : GET request to display all records
+- [http://localhost:3000/api/users?page=X&limit=Y&name=Z&sort=-W](http://localhost:3000/api/users?page=X&limit=Y&name=Z&sort=-W) : GET request to filter records according to query string parameters.
+- [http://localhost:3000/api/users](http://localhost:3000/api/users) : POST request to add record to database; Data needs to be provided in request header in JSON format.
+- [http://localhost:3000/api/users/{id}](http://localhost:3000/api/users/{id}) : GET request to display record having the given id.
+-  [http://localhost:3000/api/users/{id}](http://localhost:3000/api/users/{id}) : PATCH request to update record having the given id; Update data needs to be provided in request header in JSON format.
+- [http://localhost:3000/api/users/{id}](http://localhost:3000/api/users/{id}) : DELETE request to remove record having the given id.

+### Notes
+- A count check is done before starting the app in server.js to feed sample data from given website to database.
+This is done to avoid redundant copies of records during development.
+It can be modified by tester to meet testing requirements.
+- PATCH is used instead of PUT because we are not concerned with the entire record rather some given fields of a record.
+- MongoDB database folder path was hardcoded during development for convenience and can be changed to suit other testing and deployment environments.